Japanese occupation of British Borneo: Residents

 Effects of the occupation among the local population varied widely.
 The Japanese allowed Malay officials to maintain their positions in the civil service, but generally Malays were abused together with the Chinese and the indigenous peoples.
 In response to a directive from Singapore in 1942, the poor treatment of indigenous people began to be alleviated as they were not perceived to be the main enemies of Japan.

-With the sparse and widely dispersed local population in northern Borneo, the Japanese military administration had little choice but rely to forced labour from abroad, mainly from elsewhere in the Dutch East Indies and occupied China, under the management of the North Borneo Labour Business Society (Kita Boruneo Romukyokai).
+With the sparse and widely dispersed local population in northern Borneo, the Japanese military administration had little choice but to rely on forced labour from abroad, mainly from elsewhere in the Dutch East Indies and occupied China, under the management of the North Borneo Labour Business Society (Kita Boruneo Romukyokai).
 Chinese skilled workers were brought from Shanghai, Guangzhou and Shantou, and Indonesians from Java.
 Although all workers were provided with board and lodging, the Chinese received better treatment as they were considered to be the more skilled workers.
 Most of the Javanese workers were sent to Brunei, while the more skilled Chinese workers were employed in boat-building in Kuching and Elopura.
 Young Chinese males attempted to avoid being captured for forced labour, while young Chinese females were terrified of being taken as comfort women.
 Many coastal inhabitants fled to avoid these threats.
 A search for Chinese agitators on the Mantanani Islands in February 1944 led to the mass killing of 60 Suluk and several Chinese civilians.

 As both Korea and Taiwan had been under the domination of Japan for decades, many citizens of both territories were forced to work for the Japanese military under harsh conditions.
 A number were sent to Borneo to work as prison guards, replacing the existing Japanese guards.
 They received no training for the treatment of POWs and many were involved in brutalising the prisoners, whose treatment deteriorated after the replacement of Japanese guards in Elopura by the Taiwanese in April 1943.